UPPMAX/programming_formalisms/docs/sessions/version_control/README.md

 ## Exercise 2: change a file using the GitHub web interface

+Change a file you created in the `learners` folder (if there is none, create one).

 ## Exercise 3: clone the learners project from VS Code

 ???- question "Prefer a video?"